Sponsored

 Near Dinosaur

 Added to DarkSky International's list of Dark Sky Parks for its "exceptional natural darkness," Dinosaur National Monument in the far northwest corner of the state hosts ranger programs and special events May through October to get visitors deep into the dark.
 There are also many prime places to view the night sky with either the naked eye or telescopes and binoculars.
-Until now, the monument has been most famous for the epic whitewater rafting found on the Dinosaur and Yampa rivers, as well as incredibly preserved dinosaur fossils and Fremont culture rock art.
+Until now, the monument has been most famous for the epic whitewater rafting found on the Dinosaur and Yampa rivers, as well as incredibly preserved dinosaur fossils and rock art from early Indigenous people.

 UFO Watchtower – San Luis Valley